 Show your customers how to do it

-When you send an email, direct your recipients to the three dots at the right hand corner.
-Here they can select to add you into their contacts list or choose “Mark as Important” so they don’t miss an email or deal.
+When you send an email, direct your recipients to the three dots in the right-hand corner.
+Here they can select to add you to their contacts list or choose “Mark as Important” so they don’t miss an email or deal.

 Another helpful way is requesting recipients mark messages from you as important by clicking the flag icon to the left of your name/email address in Gmail’s inbox list.